anoma/nspec/docs/arch/node/engines/naming.juvix.md

 # Naming Engine

-The Naming Engine is responsible for tracking naming information as described in *Identity Names*.
+The Naming Engine is responsible for tracking naming information.
 It supports name resolution, submitting name evidence, and querying name evidence.

 ## Purpose

 The Naming Engine tracks which `IdentityName`s correspond with which `ExternalIdentity`s using `IdentityNameEvidence`.
 It provides functionality for resolving names, submitting name evidence, and querying name evidence.

 ## Components

 - [[Naming Messages]]
 - [[Naming Environment]]
 - [[Naming Behaviour]]

-## Useful links

-???

 ## Type